tsedio/tsed/docs/docs/controllers.md

 # Controllers
 ## Installation
-You can adding the `controllers` folder on `mount` attribute in your server settings as follow :
+You can add the `controllers` folder on `mount` attribute in your server settings as follow :
 ```typescript
 import {ServerLoader, ServerSettings} from "ts-express-decorators";
 import Path = require("path");